Tuesday, April 21, 2026

 I have always loved this chandelier.

 Good times!
 I have spent hours in there at a time back in the day.
-Had great conversations, bought to many books to recount, possibly some of my skin mags, got some great art, and cards learned, great source of information and community events, not to mention maybe even cruised and taken back to some gent's abode on a couple of occasions!!!
+Had great conversations, bought to many books to recount, possibly some of my skin mags, got some great art, and cards learned, great source of information and community events, not to mention maybe even got cruised and taken back to some gent's abode on a couple of occasions!!!
 It's all part of the experience after all.
 But again, great to see the place was packed on both floors.

 PAT at Giovanni's Room